britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 ~~~~~
 {: #fig-short-header title="Short Header Format including proposed Spin Bit"}

-This change limits the number of available short packet types to 4.
-The short
-packet type definitions are unchanged.
+S: The Spin bit is set 0 or 1 depending on the stored spin value that is updated on packet
+reception as explained in sec {[mechanism]}.

+## The Spin Bit Mechanism {#mechanism}

+Each endpoint, client and server, maintains a spin value, 0 or
+1, for each QUIC connection, and sets the spin bit in the short header to the
+currently stored value when a packet with a short header is sent out.
+The spin value is initialized to 0 on both side, at the client as well as the server
+at connection start.
+Each endpoint also remebers the
+highest packet number seen from its peer on the connection.
+The spin value is then
+determined at each endpoint as follows:

+* When it receives a packet from
+the client, if that packet has a short header and if it increments the
+highest packet number seen by the server from the client, it sets the spin
+value to the value obsovered in the spin bit in the received packet.

+* When it receives a packet from
+the server, if the packet has a short header and if it increments the
+highest packet number seen by the client from the server, it sets the spin
+value to the opposite of the spin bit in the received packet.

+This procedure will cause the spin bit to change value in each direction once
+per round trip.
+Observation points can estimate the network latency by
+observing these changes in the latency spin bit, as described in {{usage}}.
+See {{?SPIN-BIT=I-D.trammell-quic-spin-bit}} for further illustration of this mechanism in action.

 # Using the Spin Bit for Passive RTT Measurement {#usage}

-When a QUIC flow is sending at full rate (i.e., neither application nor flow
-control limited), the latency spin bit in each direction changes value once
+When a QUIC flow is continuously sending data, the latency spin bit in each direction changes value once
 per round-trip time (RTT).
 An on-path observer can observe the time difference
-between edges in the spin bit signal in a single direction to measure one
+between edges (changes from 1 to 0 or 0 to 1) in the spin bit signal in a single direction to measure one
 sample of end-to-end RTT.

 Note that this measurement, as with passive RTT
 measurement for TCP, includes any transport protocol delay (e.g., delayed
 sending of acknowledgements) and/or application layer delay (e.g., waiting for
 a request to complete).
 It therefore provides devices on path a good